Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 283 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.
+According to the 2021 Census, only 10% of residents work from home, a figure that may reflect COVID-19 conditions.
+On average, there are 283 trips per day across all routes, equating to approximately 44 weekly trips per individual stop.

 Frequently Asked Questions - Transport